Kevin Powell: Early work

-Powell began his journalism career while in college as a contributing reporter to the Black American newspaper where he covered stories such as the racially motivated killing of Michael Griffith in Howard Beach, Queens.
-In 1992, he was an original cast member of The Real World: New York, the first season of the MTV reality television series in which a group of strangers live together for several months.
+Powell began his journalism career while in college as a contributing reporter to the Black American newspaper, where he covered stories such as the racially motivated killing of Michael Griffith in Howard Beach, Queens.
+In 1992, Powell was an original cast member of The Real World: New York, the first season of the MTV reality television series in which a group of strangers live together for several months.
 During his stay in The Real World house, Powell sparked controversial discussions with his housemates, raising incendiary issues about racial stereotypes.
-In episode 11 of The Real World, the MTV production crew followed Powell to the Nuyorican Poet’s Café where he was a regular participant in the open mic Poetry Slam competition, created by the café’s founder, Miguel Algarin.
-Powell had been presenting his poetry there since 1990 when he first attended an open mic to read a poem called “For Aunt Cathy.”
+In episode 11 of The Real World, the MTV production crew followed Powell to the Nuyorican Poet's Café, where he was a regular participant in the open mic Poetry Slam competition, created by the café's founder, Miguel Algarin.
+Powell had been presenting his poetry there since 1990 when he first attended an open mic to read a poem called "For Aunt Cathy".
 The episode is credited with bringing a national spotlight to the venue and popularizing the concept of a competitive poetry slam.
-MTV's producers cast Powell as the host of “Straight from the Hood: An MTV News Special Report.”
+MTV's producers cast Powell as the host of Straight from the Hood: An MTV News Special Report.
 Airing in 1993, it profiled the state of affairs for young people in South Central Los Angeles following the Rodney King verdict and riots.